 Mark discusses studies that have measured homocysteine levels in C699T genotypes.
 Many of these studies have not shown significant decreases in homocysteine with the T allele, important because low homocysteine would be evidence of increased CBS activity.

 But lost in the shuffle in many discussions surrounding CBS is ammonia, because it’s ammonia that is a byproduct of sulfur metabolism.
-The practical implication for the everyday person with CBS gene SNPs would seem to be not only low homocysteine, but also awareness of elevated ammonia, regardless of whether the CBS SNP actually caused the ammonia level to rise (or whether it was the CBS genes working on concert with Urea Cycle SNPs).
+The practical implication for the everyday person with CBS gene SNPs would seem to be not only low homocysteine, but also awareness of elevated ammonia, regardless of whether the CBS SNP actually caused the ammonia level to rise.

 To quote Mark: